vegah/amigabuild-docker/readme.md

-# Docker image for building gcc for amiga.
+# Docker image for building with gcc for amiga.
 Based on the amiga-gcc-toolchain found here : https://github.com/bebbo/amiga-gcc.
 Creates a docker image that can compile to an amiga executable.
+Also adds the includes found here: https://github.com/deplinenoise/amiga-sdk

 ## How to build
 ```